 ), among others.
 He muses, "I believe in the goodness of people, and I'm interested in human behavior, and I like to be surprised.
 I like to go on adventures.
 I don't have a fear of flying; I have fear of not flying.
 I think the most dangerous thing you can do is just stay home."

-Waters is leaving is home soon and coming here.
-The legendary filmmaker, writer, activist, actor, visual artist and art collector is due in Grand Rapids on September 25.
-His sold-out engagement at the Civic Theatre will be the first event in the ArtPrize 2012 Speaker Series
+Waters is leaving is home soon and coming to Grand Rapids on September 25.
+The legendary filmmaker, writer, activist, actor, visual artist and art collector's sold-out engagement at the Civic Theatre will be the first event in the ArtPrize 2012 Speaker Series

-Waters as an ArtPrize guest may seem odd if you only know him from his often poignant, sometimes controversial, freuqently taboo films (Hairspray
+Waters as an ArtPrize guest may seem odd if you only know him from his often poignant, sometimes controversial, frequently taboo films (Hairspray

 , Pink Flamingos

 -- to name a few).
 But Waters is also a voracious art collector.
 When talking about his recent purchases, he cites a Tony Matelli